AbieFund/abie-archive/CONTRACT.md

 ## Post-vote 'grace' period

-Seven days after the proposal was voted, the `beneficiary` can withdraw half of the requested amount.
+Seven days after the proposal was voted, the `beneficiary` can withdraw the requested amount.

 ## Deliverables ('Return On Action')

 The `beneficiary` is asked to publish videos, photos, testimonials to show the results of his work.
 These can be rated by any `member`.
-If they get enough 'likes', the `beneficiary` can withdraw the other half of the amount.
-Also, the `reviewer` becomes `advisor`.
+If they get enough 'likes', the `reviewer` becomes `advisor`.

 ## Advisory Board